-Mount Batur is a highlight of many travellers’ itineraries in Bali.
+Mount Batur is a highlight of many travelers’ itineraries in Bali.
 It’s only really safe and feasible to visit by tour; the nearest and most convenient place to leave from is Ubud.
 Most people hike Mount Batur by night to witness the spectacular sunrise from the top of the volcano.

 But it’s all worth it when the sun rises.
-You’ll be able to see for kilometres, across all the towns and villages that are nestled at the base of the volcano.
+You’ll be able to see for kilometers across all the towns and villages that are nestled at the base of the volcano.
 It’s a really spectacular vantage point to welcome in a new day.
-Make sure that you watch out for monkeys – there are quite a lot of them at the top of the volcano and they will not be shy about stealing your possessions!
+Make sure that you watch out for monkeys – there are quite a lot of them at the top of the volcano, and they will not be shy about stealing your possessions!

-If you’re planning on doing the Mount Batur hike, be sure to add warmer clothes (you’ll be freezing in shorts) and a good quality torch to your Bali packing list.
+If you’re planning on doing the Mount Batur hike, be sure to add warmer clothes (you’ll be freezing in shorts) and a good-quality torch to your Bali packing list.
 Also, remember plenty of water and snacks – although the tour will provide some food.